stealthdrop/stealthdrop/README.md

 With each of these individual pieces: the circuits, the remote SNARK prover and the frontend working in reasonable forms, we took the leap into integration hell.
 Trying to put all these pieces together was almost a running joke with the kinds of bugs we were bumping into:

 1. It turns out the "canonical" signature format is the opposite between `libsecp256k1` and `openssl`, one of them uses S values less than 1/2 prime order, and the other one uses S values more than 1/2 prime order.
-2. When you make a request you can set your CORS mode to `no-cors` (accidentally) and any response you get will just not be visible to your code. 🤷‍♂️
+2. When you make a request you can set your CORS mode to `no-cors` (accidentally), and all the request data formatting gets stripped, so the request invisibly fails. 🤷‍♂️
 3. The only way to ask a wallet for your public key is to ask for a signature instead and run `ecrecover` on this signature.
 I have no idea why it's not just part of the standard API.

 Despite all these hiccups, we finally did get to a working implementation a few hours before demo time!
 It was a really fun experience hacking on something like this with a large group of people working on their own, equally impressive projects around us at HackLodge!
 I'll leave you with a blooper reel from our own project: